Project Euler Problem 72 Statement

 - This is a standard sieve method for computing totient values in $O(L \log \log L)$ time.

-* to compute the partial sums of the values in the phi[] list.
-As a result, p[x] stores the sum of $\varphi(i)$ for $i$ ranging from 0 to x.
+Next, we compute the partial sums of the values in the phi[] list.
+As a result, phi[x] stores the sum of $\varphi(i)$ for $i$ ranging from $0$ to $x$.

 Finally, we handle user queries by reading an integer input and outputting cumulative sum minus 1.
-The subtraction of 1 is specific to the requirements of problem which excludes the fraction $1/1$.
+The subtraction of 1 excludes the fraction $1/1$.

 By precomputing the totient function values and their cumulative sums, we can answer each query in constant time.